 Brain in Hand is a subscription service which has an app to promote independence and to offer personally designed support to the user.
+It is more suited to older children and young people.

 braininhand.co.uk/who-we-help/schools-colleges